Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Mathematical Framework

 \item \emph{Distributed trading of compliance levels:} While the presence of a global cost is not necessary to guarantee the desired level of average compliance in the presented framework (because if every agent's compliance signal were equal to the target value $Q^*$ then the overall average compliance would be $Q^*$), its absence would make the system vulnerable to the repeated misbehaviour of malicious agents who purposely attempt to drive down the compliance level.
 The introduction of a global signal ensures that the system is able to achieve the desired level of compliance even in the presence of this kind of disturbance.
 In effect, the global cost allows compliant agents to compensate for non-compliant ones.
 This aspect is further explored in Section \ref{sec: Simulations}.

 \item {\em Pricing attacks:} In traditional pricing models, even one nefarious agent could, in principle, drive up the cost for all agents simply by misbehaving.
 In view of the previous comment, a natural concern is that similar effects might be possible in our schemes.
 Fortunately, in our scheme such attacks are not possible.
 Even though non-compliant agents may drive up the control signal $C(k)$ and hence drive up the cost of the bond, compliant agents will always receive their full deposit after expiration of a contract, leaving them unaffected by the increased price.
-On the other hand miscreants would continue to lose tokens while they drive $C(k)$ to a high value.
-Furthermore, in the event that miscreants prevent the desired levels of compliance being reached, $c_i(k)$ may in fact tend to zero, further rewarding compliant agents.
+On the other hand non-compliant agents would continue to lose tokens while they drive $C(k)$ to a high value.
+Furthermore, in the event that non-compliant agents prevent the desired levels of compliance being reached, $c_i(k)$ may in fact tend to zero for compliant agents, further rewarding their behaviour.

 \end{itemize}